NicolasKheirallah/AlertBanner/README.md

 - **Efficient State Management and Caching** using local and session storage to optimize performance and reduce redundant data fetching.
 - **Multi-Language Content Management**: Column-based approach for creating and managing content in multiple languages.
 - **Responsive Design and User Interaction Handling** to ensure alerts are accessible and user-friendly across various devices and screen sizes.
-- **Advanced User Targeting** based on user properties and group membership.
+- **Simplified User Targeting** using SharePoint People/Groups picker integration.
-- **Notification Integration** with browser notification API and Microsoft Graph email functionality.
-- **Rich Media Content Rendering** with proper sanitization and responsive design.
+- **HTML Content Rendering** with built-in sanitization and security measures.
 - **Modern FluentUI Implementation** with proper component hierarchy and styling patterns.
 - **Accessibility-First Design** ensuring usability for all users regardless of ability.